Do I need Supplemental Insurance?

 It is very important that your medical and evacuation policy for an Embark trip does not include an altitude limit or an exception for any activity you will be participating in, such as trekking or mountain climbing.
 Read the fine print and ask the carrier detailed questions!
 You might need a supplemental policy to cover these activities.

-Trip cancellation insurance, not required, but encouraged by Embark, will reimburse you for lost expenses if you have to cancel or interrupt your trip because of a covered reason, such as illness, death of a loved one or travel partner, the tour company going out of business or cancelling the trip, or missing a flight because of something that wasn’t your fault.
-Note that some companies’ policies don’t cover all airlines, so make sure you have a match there.
+Trip cancellation insurance, not required, but STRONGLY encouraged by Embark.
+Trip cancellation insurance will reimburse you for lost expenses if you have to cancel or interrupt your trip.
+There are usually different levels of cancellation insurance ranging from cancellation due to an unforeseen circumstance such as illness to missing a flight because of something that wasn’t your fault.

-The coverage limit for this form of insurance is often expressed as a multiple, such as 1.5 times, or a percentage (perhaps 150%) of the cost of the trip, and often, you will need to purchase this insurance within two weeks of sending us your deposit.
+The coverage limit for this form of insurance is often expressed as a multiple, such as 1.5 times, or a percentage (perhaps 150%) of the cost of the trip.
+The more comprehensive policies sometimes require you to purchase this insurance within two weeks of submitting a deposit for your trip.
 Be sure you don’t miss this deadline if you purchase this insurance!

 Baggage insurance is actually a supplemental policy that adds to other coverage you already have.
 For example, the airline you fly with will have a liability policy for your checked luggage – ask them what the limit is – and additional coverage can be bought for more valuable luggage or equipment.
 Likewise, your homeowner or rental insurance probably covers your possessions wherever they are, but only up to a certain limit and with a deductible.
 In both of those cases, buying baggage insurance will add to the protections and help with deductibles.